paperless-ngx/paperless-ngx/docs/setup.md

     This will prompt you to set a username, an optional e-mail address and finally a password (at least 8 characters).

-8. Run `docker-compose up -d`.
+8. Run `docker compose up -d`.
 This will create and start the necessary containers.

 9. The default `docker-compose.yml` exports the webserver on your local port